Best things to do in Egypt

 Felucca boat, Nile river in Aswan, Egypt© Raimonds Romans raymoonds/Shutterstock

-9. Drink local fresh Juice
+9. Drink local fresh juice

+Most towns have juice bars or carts where you can quench your thirst with whatever’s in season.
+From freshly pressed oranges and mangoes to strawberries and sugar cane.
 Freshly squeezed asir (juice) is excellent and very cheap.
 The most widely available juice is asir laymun (fresh lemon or lime), usually served sweetened unless you say otherwise.
-Usually there will also be a choice of asir burtuqan (freshly squeezed winter or summer oranges), moz (banana), gazar (carrot) and gawafa (sweet guava).
+Usually, there will also be a choice of asir burtuqan (freshly squeezed winter or summer oranges), moz (banana), gazar (carrot), and gawafa (sweet guava).

 Fresh orange for sale in Morocco © LHamilton/Shutterstock